 8. Review And Fix Your Credit Report

-As part of this new year’s resolutions, make sure to review your credit reports periodically.
+As part of your New Year’s resolutions, make sure to review your credit reports periodically.
 You can do so for free through AnnualCreditReport.com.
 You can rotate among the 3 credit bureaus to examine your report every few months.

-Lenders rely on our creditworthiness to see our borrowing rates.
-The higher the score on a 300-850 score, the lower the annual percentage rate (APR) we are charged on car, mortgage, or private student loans.
-Check for errors you can fix quickly on your report and follow-up with vendors when you spot those issues.
+Lenders rely on our creditworthiness to determine our borrowing rates.
+The higher the score, the lower the annual percentage rate (APR) we are charged on car, mortgage, or private student loans.
+Check for errors you can fix quickly on your report and follow up with vendors when you spot those issues.
 These errors can hurt your credit.

 9. Raise Your Credit Score